Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 # Default Conditions

 Conditions need to be active in order to be fulfilled.
-Condtions are always active as soon as the [step transition](https://developers.innoactive.de/documentation/creator/latest/articles/innoactive-creator/transitions.html) containing this condition is active.
+As soon as a step is active, all containing Conditions are active as well (see [step transition](https://developers.innoactive.de/documentation/creator/latest/articles/innoactive-creator/transitions.html)).

 The following conditions are part of the `Basic Conditions and Behaviors` and the `Basic Interactions` Component.
 The Innoactive Base Template provides them by default.